 Durum Wheat—Very hard high-protein wheat grown from Minnesota to Montana(especially in North Dakota), used to make semolina flour for pasta.

+What kind of wheat should you buy?
 The simplest choice is to just buy hard wheat and use it for all your baking.
 That means you will always have the best flour for bread.
 Yes, your baked goods may not be as crumbly as they might be with soft wheat.
 But the bran will play a bigger role in that texture than the protein content.
 If you’ve tried both and find that your cooking fares better with a soft wheat, go ahead and buy both.
 But remember that the bulk of your baking will likely be bread, so 60-75% of your stored wheat should be hard wheat and the remaining soft.